Alice Hawkins – Working Class Suffragette

 - Reviews

-Great-grandson Peter Barratt with Sister Suffragette Ruth Pownall
+Great-Grandson Peter Barratt with Sister Suffragette Ruth Pownall

 Babes in arms policy: Babies do not require a ticket